Alli1223/comp110-worksheets/README.md

 Continued working in pycharm to make the kivy app, it's taking a while to understand how OOP works, and how all the code links together, as well as the kivy languange, but that is easier to understand.
 Created the database on the server and managed to get my kivy app to print content from the database to a label, which was very satisfying when i got it to work.

-##Christmas Break Week 1
+##x1
-implementing a menu screen and a game screen.
+Implemented a menu screen and a game screen.
 I also spent a while trying to get a ball moving around the screen, with no luck.

-##Chrstmas Break Week 2
+##x2
 Worked on the tinkering audio, implementing the first 4 algorithms, but when i got to trying to parse a token into the audio, it took me far longer to try and implement.

-##Christmas Break Week 3
+##x3
-Made more progress on the Kivy app, the youtube tutorials helped a lot, and manged to move a rectangle around the screen on touch press, although there were still a few bus that needed to be fixed.
+Made more progress on the Kivy app, the youtube tutorials helped a lot, and manged to move a rectangle around the screen on touch press, although there are still a few bus that needed to be fixed.

-##Chrsitmas Break Week 4
+##x4
 Finally implemented the parsing audio algorithm into the tinkering audio project, this took me a long time and quite a few iterations to get it working, there is still a few bugs with it though.
 All the other projects, such as the tinkeing graphics and the kivy app are coming along pretty well.

 ##Week 11
 I did the code review as soon as we got back from holidays, it was refresing to see how much progress everyone else had made on the project, and helpful to see how other aproached the same problems.
 I realsed that some of the images used in my tinkering graphics project may be copyrighted, so i'll have to go through them, and switch the images out for other non-copyrighted images at somepoint soon.